virtual-labs/exp-wooden-pattern-dei/README.md

 <b>Discipline | <b> Mechanical Engineering
 :--|:--|
 <b> Lab | <b> Manufacturing Processes (Foundry & Casting) Virtual Simulation Lab
-<b> Experiment|     <b> To determine the content of clay present in base sand.
+<b> Experiment|     <b> To Design and Manufacture a Wooden Pattern for a given Casting.

 ### About the Experiment

-Clay is extremely fine-grained natural soil material (with < 2 microns size) containing clay minerals (aluminum silicate), which acts as binder material in molding sand.
-Moulding sand contains 2 – 50% clay.
-When clay is mixed with water it imparts strength, plasticity and good binding strength
+A pattern prepares a mould cavity for the purpose of making a casting.
+A pattern may contain projections known as core prints if the casting requires a core and need to be hallow.

 <b>Name of Developer | <b> Prof. Rahul Swarup Sharma
 :--|:--|